 The confluence of the social justice movement to address racial inequalities and the Sars2-Covid-19 pandemic yielded powerful forces of change that led to unprecedented transformations in our country’s research enterprise.
 Manifested among them were the urgency for access to data and a new compact for collaboration among researchers to accelerate the closure of information gaps needed to support public health practices, policy development, research and development, public-private collaborations and more.
 The success stories, unexpected barriers, and unanticipated innovations that resulted over the last several years are now serving as catalysts for enduring policy changes that will accelerate progress from discovery to delivery of products, services, and technologies.

 NIH is implementing new Data Sharing policies for the research projects it funds and supports.
 What are the hallmarks of this new policy?
 Effective January 23, 2023, nearly all proposals submitted to NIH for funding consideration will be required to submit a Data Management and Sharing Plan as a component of the research proposal.
 Under the Data Management & Sharing (DMS) Policy, NIH requires researchers to prospectively plan for how scientific data will be preserved and shared through submission of a Data Management and Sharing Plan.
-Researchers are will be required to: 1) submit Data Management and Sharing plan outlining how scientific data and any accompanying metadata will be managed and shared, and 2) comply with the Data Management and Sharing plan approved by the funding NIH Institute or Center.
+Researchers are will be required to: 1) submit a Data Management and Sharing plan outlining how scientific data and any accompanying metadata will be managed and shared, and 2) comply with the Data Management and Sharing plan approved by the funding NIH Institute or Center.

 The implications are substantial and likely to be transforming for the academic research community, and beyond.
 We a taking a moment here to assess what’s unfolding and bring into focus the viewpoints of leaders from NIH and research institutions who spearhead the policy implementation.